maxutility2011/ezLiveStreaming/README.md

 ```
 Particularly we must set *disable_clear_key* to 0 in order to use clear-key protection scheme.
 Supporting a full DRM workflow requires integration with 3rd party DRM services which I am happy to work on if sponsorship is provided.
 Currently, only video variants are DRM-protected, audio variants are not.

-To play the clear-key DRM-protected HLS stream, I used the Shaka player demo (https://shaka-player-demo.appspot.com/demo) and configured key_id and key .
-I simply added the following section to the Shaka player "extra config" section,
+To play the clear-key DRM-protected HLS stream, I used Shaka player (https://shaka-player-demo.appspot.com/demo) and configured key_id and key.
+The following section is added to the Shaka player "extra config" section,
 ```
 {
   "drm": {